polymerdao/ibc-go/docs/architecture/adr-003-ics27-acknowledgement.md

 ### Successful acknowledgements

 Successful acknowledgements should return information about the transaction execution.
-Given the determinstic fields in the `abci.ResponseDeliverTx`, the transaction `Data` can be used to indicate information about the transaction execution.
+Given the deterministic fields in the `abci.ResponseDeliverTx`, the transaction `Data` can be used to indicate information about the transaction execution.
 The `abci.ResponseDeliverTx.Data` will be set in the ICS27 packet acknowledgement upon successful transaction execution.

 The format for the `abci.ResponseDeliverTx.Data` is constructed by the SDK.